 Of Consequence, a retrospective collection of poetry, is a collection of previously published poetry on this website and additional writings described as “explor[ing] the struggle between hope and disillusionment, using a blend of fantastical imagery and stark realism.”
 I hope you enjoy this prelude to Poetry Orphan, a collection of upcoming and ongoing poetry and writings.

 We braved the fear of leaving what we knew for a life that could be better in a city we thought could finally feel like our “home” and drove across the country to Portland, Oregon in the winter of 2013.
 We were right, and I don’t think I’ve ever loved a place more than I do now supported by the spirit of this city.
-This is where “Of Consequence” was finally pushed out, and this is where I hope I will continue to grow.
+This is where “Of Consequence” was finally pushed out, in all its imperfectness.
+If anything, it was to get me out of my head and onto paper.

 My husband, Dani, is my best friend; he is the person I love to laugh and have adventures with.
 He is my solace and my rock.
 You’ll find us walking in the mountains, exploring new sites together and taking too many photographs, sitting with feet buried in the sand by the ocean, shooting our bow and arrow, and shamelessly enjoying the escapism of a good book or story.
 I have 2 children (Java Coffee McManus the Cat and Apache the Kindest Dog on Earth).
 I continue to explore nature and existentialism with roots in Zen Buddhism.